Image showing a young African male wearing sunglasses, Image Credits: Freepik

 An image showing an African man’s side profile and indicating the transparent, raised part of the eye called cornea Image Credits: Canva

 The cornea protects the lens of the eyes from UV exposure, as well as from dust and other elements of nature.
 It is like the first filter against the natural elements, protecting our eyes.
-But prolonged exposure to sunlight can harm the cornea and damage its functions.
+But prolonged exposure to sunlight can harm the cornea and interfere with its functions.

 An image showing the partial face of an African woman suffering from cataract.
 The eye looks glassy.
 Image Credits: Nano Banana Gemini